langgenius/dify-docs/en/advanced/datasets/README.md

 ### Create a knowledge

-1. Click on datasets in the main navigation bar of Dify.
-On this page, you can see the existing datasets.
+1. Click on knowledge in the main navigation bar of Dify.
+On this page, you can see the existing knowledge.
 Click on "Create Knowledge" to enter the creation wizard.
 2. If you have already prepared your files, you can start by uploading the files.
 3. If you haven't prepared your documents yet, you can create an empty knowledge first.